Maze graphics or online Mazes in virtual reality are cool, but nothing can

 challenge will prove harder than the rest.
 You'll be rats in the maze for this

-idol, and that's much better than cheese."
-In Survivor II, the immunity
+the idol, and that's much better than cheese."
+In Survivor II, the

-ends and 5 passage loops.
-They say it took 46 tons of lumber, three miles of
+dead ends and 5 passage loops.
+They say it took 46 tons of lumber, three miles

 seen here.
 A slightly modified version of